 - Inlay a stone medallion, or water jet stone accents in the center of the floor.
 Coordinate the colors of the stone in the accent to highlight wall and furniture colors.

 - Lay sections of decorative marble inside a field of hardwood.
-Three or four sections of a rich marble like Elizag Cherry, or Sahara Gold approximately 36-inches x 60-inches surrounded by hardwood leading you through the house can have a striking appearance.
+Three or four sections of a rich marble like Elazig Cherry, or Sahara Gold approximately 36-inches x 60-inches surrounded by hardwood leading you through the house can have a striking appearance.

-- Alternate colors of wood in a pinwheel, target or box pattern through the center of a room.
+- Alternate colors of wood in a pinwheel, target, or box pattern through the center of a room.
 Surround this with a straight laid field of a single color.

 Cost of Hardwood Accents

-Hardwood floor accents should be installed at the same time the rest of the floor is put in.
+Accent hardwood flooring should be installed at the same time the rest of the floor is put in.
 The installation cost should not be too much higher than the rest of the floor unless intricate patterns are created.